MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/powerbi-visualize.md

 This article describes the steps required to connect Azure Cosmos DB data to [Power BI](https://powerbi.microsoft.com/) Desktop.

 You can connect to Azure Cosmos DB from Power BI desktop by using one of these options:
-* Use [Mirroring in Microsoft Fabric](/fabric/database/mirrored-database/azure-cosmos-db?context=/azure/cosmos-db/context/context) to seamlessly, incrementally replicate Azure Cosmos DB data into Fabric OneLake.
+* Use [Mirroring in Microsoft Fabric](/fabric/database/mirrored-database/azure-cosmos-db?context=/azure/cosmos-db/context/context) to replicate Azure Cosmos DB data into Fabric OneLake.
-  Any new changes to your database are automatically replicated to Fabric OneLake, in near real-time, with no performance or RU/cost impact on the source database.
+  Any changes to your database are automatically synced to Fabric OneLake in near real-time, without affecting the performance of your source database or consuming Resource Units (RUs).

-  Power BI reports use DirectLake mode to seamlessly access data from OneLake.
-Using Copilot enhancements to Power BI in Fabric, you can leverage the power of generative AI to get key business insights.
+  Power BI reports can then access data directly from OneLake using DirectLake mode.
+With the enhanced Copilot features in Power BI within Fabric, you can tap into generative AI to gain key business insights.

 * Use [Azure Synapse Link](../synapse-link.md) to build Power BI reports with no performance or cost impact to your transactional workloads, and no ETL pipelines.

    You can either use [DirectQuery](/power-bi/connect-data/service-dataset-modes-understand#directquery-mode) or [import](/power-bi/connect-data/service-dataset-modes-understand#import-mode) mode.
 With [DirectQuery](/power-bi/connect-data/service-dataset-modes-understand#directquery-mode), you can build dashboards/reports    using live data from your Azure Cosmos DB accounts, without importing or copying the data into Power BI.